 What is an ATIPP request?

-An Access to Information and Protection of Privacy (ATIPP) request allows residents to ask for copies of the records and information held by the GNWT.
+An Access to Information and Protection of Privacy (ATIPP) request allows individuals to ask for copies of the records and information held by the GNWT.

-The Access and Privacy Office (APO) accepts requests from residents applying for:
+The Access and Privacy Office (APO) accepts requests from individuals applying for:

 Helpful info about ATIPP requests: